-A pathway which ends when a patient is seen/receives their first treatment outside the 14-day first seen, 62-day referral to treatment and/or 31-day decision to treat to treatment or RTT referral to treatment target times.
-A person who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002.
-Refers to the process of booking patients for appointments, diagnostic procedures, and admission in date order of their clock start date.
-A decision taken by a clinician or other qualified care professional, in consultation with the patient, and with reference to local access policies and commissioning arrangements.
-A person contracted by a healthcare provider who has been appointed by a consultant appointment committee.
-He or she must be a member of a Royal College or Faculty.
-The operating standards for referral to treatment exclude non-medical scientists of equivalent standing (to a consultant) within diagnostic departments.
-A consultant retains overall clinical responsibility for the service, team, or treatment.
-The consultant will not necessarily be physically present for each patient's appointment, but he/she takes overall clinical responsibility for patient care.
-Patients who require admission to the hospital for treatment and will need the use of a bed but who are not intended to stay in hospital overnight.
-Where a clinical decision is taken to admit the patient for either a day case or inpatient treatment.
-Where a clinical decision is taken to treat the patient.
+Breach A pathway which ends when a patient is seen/receives their first treatment outside the 14-day first seen, 62-day referral to treatment and/or 31-day decision to treat to treatment or RTT referral to treatment target times. С Care Professional A person who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002.
+Chronological booking Refers to the process of booking patients for appointments, diagnostic procedures, and admission in date order of their clock start date.
+Clinical decision A decision taken by a clinician or other qualified care professional, in consultation with the patient, and with reference access policies and commissioning arrangements.
+A person contracted by a healthcare provider who has been appointed by a consultant appointment committee must be a member of a Royal College or Faculty.
+The operating standards for referral to treatment exclude scientists of equivalent standing (to a consultant) within diagnostic departments.
+Consultant-led Service · · · · · · · · · · · · · · · · · · · D Day case Patients who require admission to the hospital for treatment and will need the use of a bed but who are not intended to stay in hospital overnight.
+Decision to admit Where a clinical decision is taken to admit the patient for either a day case or inpatient treatment.
+Decision to treat Where a clinical decision is taken to treat the patient.
 This could be treatment as an inpatient or day case, but also includes treatments performed in other settings e.g. as an outpatient.
-DNA (sometimes known as an FTA - Failed to attend).
+DNA - Did Not Attend DNA (sometimes known as an FTA - Failed to attend).
 In the context of the operating standards, this is defined as where a patient fails to attend an appointment/admission without prior notice.
-WNB Applies to children and young people (who require the presence of a parent or carer to attend appointments) who did not attend a planned appointment and had not cancelled the appointment.
-Where GPs refer patients to hospital for diagnostic tests only and return to the GP for their care.
+(Was not brought) WNB Applies to children and young people (who require the presence of a parent or carer to attend appointments) who did not attend a planned appointment and had not cancelled the appointment.
+Direct access Where GPs refer patients to hospital for diagnostic tests only and return to the GP for their care.
 These patients will not be on an open RTT pathway.
-A national electronic referral service that gives patients a choice of place, date, and time for their first consultant outpatient appointment in a hospital or clinic.
-An intervention intended to manage a patient's disease, condition or injury and avoid further intervention.
+E e-Referrals (Choose and Book) A national electronic referral service that gives patients a choice of place, date, and time for their first consultant outpatient appointment in a hospital or clinic.
+F First definitive treatment An intervention intended to manage a patient's disease, condition or injury and avoid further intervention.
 What constitutes First Definitive Treatment is a matter for clinical judgement, in consultation with others as appropriate, including the patient.